Cross sections for coherent elastic and inelastic neutrino-nucleus scattering: Results and Discussion

 In the left panel of Fig.~\ref{Fig:Pb_fchfw}, we show our predictions for the charge form factor of $^{208}$Pb.
 The predictions are compared with the experimental charge form factor obtained from a Fourier--Bessel fit to the elastic electron scattering data of Ref.~\cite{Vries:1987}.
 Our predictions describe the experimental data remarkably well.
 Our predictions almost overlap with data for $q \lesssim$ 1.8 fm$^{-1}$.
-We also performed a comparison with the relativistic mean-field (RMF) predictions of Yang {\it et al.}~\cite{Yang:2019}.
+We also performed a comparison with the relativistic mean--field (RMF) predictions of Yang {\it et al.}~\cite{Yang:2019}.
 There are no visible differences between both models up to $q \lesssim$ 1.8 fm$^{-1}$.
 The right panel shows our predictions for the weak form factor, again compared with the RMF predictions of~\cite{Yang:2019}.
 We also show the single data point measured at a momentum transfer of $q= 0.475$ fm$^{-1}$ by the PREX collaboration~\cite{PREX:2012, Horowitz:2012}.
 This remains the only measurement of the weak form factor obtained with an electroweak probe.
 The error bars on the data point are too large to discriminate between theoretical predictions.
 The follow--up PREX--II measurement at Jefferson lab aims to reduce the error bars by at least a factor of three.

-Comparing the left and the right panels of Fig.~\ref{Fig:Pb_fchfw} one can see that although the charge and weak form factors have a similar overall structure, the minima and maxima of both occur at different values of the momentum transfer.
-To further illustrate this, in Fig.~\ref{Fig:Pb_wskin}, we show the ``weak-skin" form factor~\cite{Thiel:2019} of $^{208}$Pb, defined as the difference between the charge and weak form factors:

-which, near the origin, is proportional to the experimentally observable weak skin~\cite{Thiel:2019}.
-The figure shows that the difference between the charge and weak form factors rises rapidly for $q \lesssim 0.5$ fm$^{-1}$ and falls off after the first minimum.

 The total CE$\nu$NS cross section as a function of neutrino energy for $^{12}$C, $^{16}$O, $^{40}$Ar, $^{56}$Fe and $^{208}$Pb is shown in Fig.~\ref{Fig:coh_A}.
-All nuclei show similar a behavior: there is a rapid rise of the cross section up to about $\sim$ 30 MeV, then the steep increase slows down and flattens out on the log scale thereafter.
+All nuclei show a similar behavior: there is a rapid rise of the cross section for incoming neutrino energies up to about $\sim$ 30 MeV, then the steep increase slows down and flattens out on the log scale thereafter.
 The cross section increases with the atomic number, with nearly two to three orders of magnitude difference between $^{12}$C and $^{208}$Pb, reflecting the $\approx N^2$ scaling behavior shown in Eq. \ref{eq:weakcharge}.